melanielaporte/JLCPCB-Ordering-Guide/README.md

    - Drill File (NC Drill)
 3. Compress all files into a `.zip` or `.rar` archive.

-ADD photo of Gerber File Generation in KiCad
+WILL ADD photo of Gerber File Generation in KiCad

 ## Step 2: Got to the JLCPCB Website
 1. Go to [JLCPCB’s homepage](https://jlcpcb.com).